-The Gordons own a family business, MVP Environmental Solutions, Inc., providing emergency restoration services for water, mold and fire damage in residential and commercial buildings, and are proudly celebrating their 10-year business anniversary.
+We know that for years water damage restoration san diego repairs all forms of home damage due to water or fire.
+Similarly, MVP Environmental Solutions, Inc., is providing emergency restoration services for water, mold and fire damage in residential and commercial buildings, and are proudly celebrating their 10-year business anniversary.

 Mayda is also a licensed realtor and loves helping people find their dream homes.
 She also enjoys exercising and volunteering for the children’s school events.

 Leo III (Dad) is the head coach for little Leo’s baseball team.
 He is also on the Advisory Board for the City of Parkland Parks and Recreation Department, a Board member for the Parkland Chamber of Commerce as well as the chairperson of the Ambassador Committee.
 “We are very passionate about giving back to the community and plan on staying involved in local business growth and government for many years to come,” Leo tells us.
 “We truly enjoy fundraising events.
 MVP has partnered with Parkland Buddy Sports, and we enjoy working with and meeting people through our support of many local charities.
 We love to show our children the impact that local organizations have within the community.”

 Together, the Gordons enjoy doing new things, especially anything travel related.
 Mayda says, “We can’t forget about the Florida theme parks.
 We have been to Disney and Universal many times and recently went to Busch Gardens.
 Florida has so much to offer, and we plan on visiting as many areas in the State as possible!”